FAQ (Frequently Asked Questions)

 I want to know more about…

 Sunday School: Children in Junior Kindergarten through to Grade 8 are invited to Sunday School.
 At Trinity we use a Workshop Rotation model of teaching.
 Children are grouped based on age and rotate through different stations each week.
-For example, if the topic is the Call of the Disciples, the children will learn about the topic through different learning stations each week such as games, crafts, drama, cooking, music and more.
+For example, if the topic is the Call of the Disciples, the children will learn about the topic through different learning stations each week, such as: games, crafts, drama, cooking, music and more.
 Occasionally the children will meet as a whole group during special times such as Easter, Christmas and through the summer months.

-Children start the first part of their morning worshipping in the Sanctuary with their families.
+Children start the first part of their morning worshiping in the Sanctuary with their families.
 At Children’s time, Rev. Ted will usually invite the children to join him on the steps of the Chancel for a story.
 Following this special time, the children will then go downstairs to the Fireside Room accompanied by their teachers, to gather for Sunday School.
 A child is chosen to collect donations and lead the group in a prayer.
 Following this, the children have a brief music session where they learn and practice a song.
 Approximately once a month the children have the opportunity to offer their song or a short skit during Children’s Time.
 The children then go to their learning stations and begin Sunday School.

 Nursery: Preschool and infant children are cared for in our nursery by a paid caregiver.
 Volunteers in the nursery must have a valid Criminal Record Check.
 The nursery is located on the ground floor across from the washrooms and is available from 10:20 until the end of service.